arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 In the Thing interface you can:
 - Create Cloud variables that can be synced across devices,
-- select the main device you want to associate with,
+- select the main device you want to associate with
-- enter network credentials (such as Wi-Fi network/password),
 - edit & upload sketches to your board,
 - set webhooks that trigger whenever data changes,
 - edit the timezone.